The Tools usage guide is a detailed look at the features and configuration options located in the WPMU DEV Hosting Tools

 It should be noted that wildcard certificates are not exclusively for subdomain multisites.
 You can also have a wildcard SSL certificate for a subdirectory multisite, meaning that you can map subdomains to subsites in it, making your multisitse seem as if it is subdomain-based rather than subdirectory-based.
 In this case, you could even have both subdirectory-based and subdomain-based subsites in the same multisite.
-See our Wildcard Certificates document for more information on this.
+See our Wildcard Certificates documentation for more information on this.

 6.4 PHP VersionCopy chapter anchor to clipboard

 It is our policy to only provide support for the latest supported PHP versions.
 This is both to make sure our sites are secure, and to provide you with the fastest most performant hosting service we can!

 Currently we default all newly-created sites to the latest release of PHP 7.4.
 Occasionally, some third party plugins may be out of date and cause issues with the latest version of PHP.
 In that case you can look for updates, alternatives, or worst case, we do support downgrading your PHP version to older ones that still provide security patches.